kleopatra999/gae-websockets-python-demo/README.md

 gae-websockets-python-demo
 ==========================

-Websockets Demo using Google Managed VMS and a Python runtime
+WebSocket Demo using Google App Engine Managed VMs and a Python runtime with the Tornado framework

 When deployed visit the /info path of your app to get the WebSocket connection URL.